boyter/scc/README.md

 ───────────────────────────────────────────────────────────────────────────────
 ```

-Futher reading about the ULOC caluclation can be found at https://boyter.org/posts/sloc-cloc-code-new-metic-uloc/
+Further reading about the ULOC calculation can be found at https://boyter.org/posts/sloc-cloc-code-new-metic-uloc/

 ### COCOMO